Throut and Neck

-Throut and Neck (Garganta e Torcicolo no Paraíso das Ovelhinhas) is a Brazilian interactive television show that aired between 1997 and 1998 on MTV Brasil.
-It was the first program presented on MTV by João Gordo, lead singer of the band Ratos de Porão.
+Throut and Neck (Garganta e Torcicolo no Paraíso das Ovelhinhas) was a Brazilian interactive television show that aired between 1997 and 1998 on MTV Brasil.
+It was the first program presented on MTV by João Gordo, the lead singer of Ratos de Porão.
 The program aired in the United States on Game Show Network in 1999, presented by Rebecca Grant; Argentina on Magic Kids in 2000, presented by Mariano Peluffo and Rodrigo "Chopper" Bedoya; and Colombia on Citytv Bogotá.

 History

 The show premiered on April 1, 1997 and was a half-hour program, shown daily in the afternoon at 7 pm in an interactive game format aimed at children, teenagers and young adults.
 It was presented by João Gordo, and featured Garganta and Torcicolo, two unruly computer generated mutant monsters who lived on Ovine, a planet inhabited and ruled by sheep.
 The show had 2-minute minigames remotely played by two contestants via push-button telephone connection, where the monsters would get in each other's way, exchange blows, clash and throw sheep at each other, including "Gladiator Slam Night", "Sheep Slam", "Sheep Heaven", "Sheep Shoot-Out" and "Jousting".
 Players randomly chosen from among the callers would be tasked with controlling the characters on the screen by pressing digit keys on the phone.
 Whoever threw the most punches, killed the most sheep, avoided the most obstacles, and managed to escape from Ovine with the fewest injuries and lose the least amount of blood would win, while the loser would become a sheep.

 The technology used in the show was developed by Danish company Interactive Television Entertainment, who used the same technology in programs featuring the character Hugo.
 The show used the Animation Mask System, a real-time motion capture technique invented by Bjarne Sølvason (father of Hugo co-creator Ivan Sølvason).
 The system could transfer an actor's body, head, eye movements, and facial expressions to the character on screen.
 The actors providing the voices of the characters wore a helmet containing sensors that would alter their voices, capture their facial expressions and translate them to the characters on the screen, though all of the characters' body movements had been pre-rendered in advance.
 The characters in the program were created by MTV Brasil, in partnership with Herbert Richers Entertainment.